History of thanksgiving

 Making a Proclamation that all Americans to ask God to “commend to his tender care all those who have become widows, orphans, mourners or sufferers in the lamentable civil strife” and to “heal the wounds of the nation.”

-Abraham selected for this day of thanks to be the final Thursday in November and that is when it was celebrated every year… At least for a time.
+Abraham selected this day of thanks to be the final Thursday in November and that is when it was celebrated every year… At least for a time.

 On June 28 1870 President Grant signed into law the “Holiday Act” making Thanksgiving forever a yearly” remembered” federal holiday in DC but it wasn’t until 1885 that Congress made Thanksgiving a federal paid holiday.